|

 check absenceOfPackageCycles > <maximum size> in <set>

-Checks whether sets of classes are dependent/independent from other sets of classes.
+- Checks whether sets of classes are dependent/independent from other sets

 check <set>1..* independentOf <set>1..*